-- The Commission for Women–Knoxville is a body appointed by the Chancellor to advise on the planning, implementation, and evaluation of University programs, policies, and services designed to improve the status of women on the Knoxville campus.
-The Commission for Women reports directly to the Vice Chancellor for Diversity.
+The Commission for Women (“CFW”) is a body appointed by the Chancellor of The University of Tennessee, Knoxville (together with the University of Tennessee Institute of Agriculture, the “campus”) to advise on the planning, implementation, and evaluation of campus programs, policies, and services designed to improve the status of women on the campus.
+The CFW reports directly to the Chancellor or the Chancellor’s designee.

-- Recommend changes in policy or procedure relative to the concerns of women.
+A. Recommend changes in policy or procedure relative to the concerns of women;

-- Make recommendations concerning new and existing academic, professional development, and extracurricular programs.
+B. Make recommendations concerning new and existing academic, professional development, and extracurricular programs;

-- Recommend and encourage research to assess the status of women at The University of Tennessee (UT) and compare their status with that of women at other institutions and agencies;
+C. Recommend and encourage research to assess the status of women on the campus and compare their status with that of women at other institutions and agencies;

-- Consult in the evaluation, revision and implementation of the University’s Affirmative Action Plan and the state-mandated Title IX Plan, and in so doing promote the hiring and promotion of women;
+D. Consult in the evaluation, revision, and implementation of the campus’s affirmative action plan and the state-mandated Title IX plan and, in so doing, promote the hiring and promotion of women;

-- Advise and consult with all University officials on the needs and status of women; and
+E. Advise and consult with campus officials on the needs and status of women; and

-- Provide information to the campus and community on Commission and University programs and activities related to women.
+F. Provide information to the campus and community on CFW and campus programs and activities related to women.

 - Regular membership.

-The Commission for Women shall consist of no fewer than 24 voting members, with a proportionate number of faculty members, exempt and non-exempt staff members and students all equitably distributed among the various colleges, schools, and administrative units of the University.
-Appointments are made annually, usually for three consecutive years.
-The voting membership should always include the head of the Women’s Studies Program, a representative from the Women’s Coordinating Council and the immediate past chair of the Commission for Women.
+The CFW shall consist of no fewer than 24 voting members, with a proportionate number of faculty members, exempt and non-exempt staff members, and students, distributed as equitably as possible from among the various colleges, schools, and administrative units of the campus.
+Members are expected to serve on at least one standing committee as described below.
+Appointments are made annually, usually for three consecutive years, with approximately a third of the CFW being reappointed each year.

 The following members by position (or their designees) are voting members: